sethtbacon/pub-digital-signage/docs/development/contributing.md

 ### JavaScript/TypeScript

 - Use ES6+ features
-- Follow airbnb style guide
+- Follow airbnb style guide for the backend
+- Use Vue style guide for the frontend
 - Use const for variables that don't change
 - Use let for variables that do change
 - Use async/await for asynchronous operations